kiedtl/website/src/content/blog/hare.md

 > | i686  | …Planned |
 > | arm32  | …Planned |

-Interesting.
+Interesting, no `arm32` or `i686` yet?.
 What compiler backend *are* you using?
 Oh, I see, you're using [QBE](https://c9x.me/compile).
-It's not a bad choice, really.
-You're going to miss out on LLVM's optimisations, you're going to have to finish up that half-completed `aarch64` code, and you're going to have to write your own code to support other architectures, but hey, you're going to get *screaming* fast compiles and a much simpler compiler design!
-And you'll get to use C instead of C++!
+It's not a bad choice.
+You're going to miss out on LLVM's optimisations, you're going to have to finish up that half baked `aarch64` code, and you're going to have to write your own code to support other architectures, but hey, you're going to get *screaming* fast compiles and a much simpler compiler design!
+As a bonus, you'll get to use C instead of C++!

-Hopefully the improvements Hare makes to QBE will be upstreamed; the project seems to be unmaintained at present.
+Hopefully the improvements the Hare developers makes to QBE will be upstreamed; the project seems to be unmaintained at present.

 > ## Operating systems
 >